JRL-CARI-CNR-UNIBS/ik_solver/README.md

 The node implements a pool of threads that offers access to the solver capabilities.
 The pool of thread dimension is set by the variable `MAX_NUM_PARALLEL_IK_SOLVER` in the `CMakeLists.txt`.

+## Packages structure

+The framework is based on two packages:
+* `ik_solver_core`, provide a ros-free core of the framework, such as the `IkSolverBase` abstract class which can be inherited to create ros-free plugins.
+* `ik_solver`, is the ROS wrapper, compatible with both ROS1 and ROS2.
+Services and Nodes are defined here.
+Also, a convenience class `IKSolver`, inhereting `IkSolverBase`, is provided to simplify interfacing with `tf2`

 ## The IK Solver Plugin

 The package implements an interface to a generic solver of the IK.
-The abstract class `IkSolver` is designed to allow an easy plugin inheritance.
+The abstract class `IkSolverBase` is designed to allow an easy plugin inheritance.
 The header file shows the basic functionalities of the plugin.
 It reads the URDF and extracts some useful information.
 Two abstract functions are then exposed for derived plugins.

 The parameters that control the behavior of the class are loaded during the configuration.
 The configuration is done: